rasiondetrehasarrived/rasiondetrehasarrived/README.md

 - i heavily kin jim from jc, hatred from bt (or builderman...), noli (the FORSAKEN/HELLO JD/TERMN.
 PROTO ONE, NOT THE MYTH),. and uhm.... uhm.......... devesto/artful/tixful any artful variation idgas ......aND MANNEQUIN MARK!!!!!! (and looey.... and maybe smc.)

-- i could see myself as sea fairy cookie, especially as rippling moonlight sea fairy . double kin can int haha
+- i could see myself as sea fairy cookie, especially as rippling moonlight sea fairy . double sf kin can int haha

 - semi kin ( ? ) (stims) : two time, past 007n7, john doe any variation, loveshot from dod, killer kyle from the mskedkill, paranoy, and many more